Optimization and saving

-Please note that optimising file with some compression methods may damage images, which will lead to poor printing quality.
+Please note that optimizing the file with some compression methods may damage images, which will lead to poor printing quality.

-To optimise and save PDF file choose File > Save Optimized As… in main menu or use Ctrl+Alt+S shortcut.
+To optimize a PDF document, use the File > Save Optimized As… menu or press Ctrl+Alt+S.

 Resolution cannot be further reduced for images with 16×16 DPI.

-- Compression — Decreasing file size with different algorithms.
+Compression.
+Decreasing file size with different algorithms.
 JPEG compression yields best results for photos with smooth color gradients.
-ZIP is best choice for drawins and patterns with big areas of same color.
+ZIP is the best choice for drawings and patterns with big areas of the same color.
 JBIG2 is applied for black and white pages.
-If right algorithm is chosen, compression is conducted without losses, and lower quality images are better compressed.
+If the right algorithm is chosen, compression is conducted without losses, and lower quality images are better compressed.
 Images with text can be better compressed than with CCITT Group 4 algorithm, but compression takes more time.
-Currently Master PDF Editor uses lossless compression.
+Currently, Master PDF Editor uses lossless compression.
 CCITT Group 4 is also applied for pages with black and white images and is the fastest lossless compression algorithm.

-- Quality – Available only for JPEG format.
+Quality.
+Available only for JPEG format.
 JPEG compression is always done with loss of image quality, since some pixel data are removed without possibility of restoring during compression.
-Color images are better compressed with lossy JPEG compression algorigm.
+Color images are better compressed with lossy JPEG compression algorithm.
 Quality level around 75-95 has best size-quality ratio.
 Quality 60–70 yields small picture with acceptable quality.
-30-50 quality percentage is optimal when small file size is important and image quality is not prioritised.
+30-50 quality percentage is optimal when small file size is important and image quality is not prioritized.

 Grayscale images are compressed with CCITT, JBIG2 and ZIP without losses.